betfair-datascientists/betfair-datascientists.github.io/src/autoTools/betAngelbeginners.md

 ![Bet Angel beginner guide](./img/beginner11.png)

-To help you through getting setup in Bet Angel, take a look at the [Bet Angel: Recommended Settings From Betfair on the Betfair Hub](https://www.betfair.com.au/hub/bet-angel-recommended-settings-from-betfair/) created specifically to help you get up and running.
+To help you through getting setup in Bet Angel, take a look at [an introduction to BetAngel video](https://www.youtube.com/watch?v=WsSx8EMRw3Q) created specifically to help you get up and running.

 ---